faithvoid/script.cortanachat/README.md

 - Integrate some sort of user authentication?
 SSL?
 Maybe pull the username from the XBMC profile instead of name.txt instead?
 - Group chat support? (likely possible with one host as a message relay)
 - VoIP / voice chat? (most likely impossible)
+- Voice Messages(?)
+(Still unlikely, but more probable than proper VoIP.)
 - Basic file transfer? (possible, but needs to be there for a reason).

 ## Bugs: